YesStyle

 User Interviews

-In order to have a better understanding of user needs and goals, I interviewed 7 book-reading participants with these questions in mind:
+To have a better understanding of user needs and goals, I interviewed 7 participants who use frequently uses YesStyle with these questions in mind:

 Insights